Lenovo ThinkPad X13 Review (Ryzen 7 PRO 4750U, Vega7)

 In the ThinkPad brand, the X series has always focused on extreme lightness and portability.
 The ThinkPad X13 is designed for business travelers, with a thickness of just 16.9 mm and a weight of 1.3 kg.

-Before the ThinkPad X13 Ryzen Edition, there is also a 2020 model of the ThinkPad X13, which is powered by Intel’s tenth-generation low-power Core processor.
-The two laptops are almost identical in shape and weight, but the differences are not small.
+Before the ThinkPad X13 Ryzen edition, there was the 2020 model equipped with Intel’s 10th-generation low-power Core processor.
+These two laptops are almost identical in appearance and weight, but the differences are not to be underestimated.

 Difference between Intel Edition and AMD Edition :